 - Obtain 2 Letters of Recommendation

-- These items can be submitted by email or mail to WVSOM RHI 400 Lee Street N. Lewisburg, WV 24901.
+- Please email letters to Rural Health Initiative or mail to Rebecca Thacker, 400 Lee Street N, Lewisburg WV 24901.

 - Once the complete application is submitted, the application goes to the RHI Selection Committee.
 The student will be notified of their application status.

 RHI Student Benefits

 While all medical students at WVSOM complete a minimum of three rural/underserved rotations in West Virginia during their clinical years, participation in the Rural Health Initiative takes rural/underserved clinical exposure to a new level of engagement.

 Student doctors selected for the Rural Health Initiative program will be placed in specially selected primary care experiences with rural/underserved West Virginia physicians and residents who serve as mentors.
 These physicians assist the student doctor through clinical rotations and residency.

 RHI participants will receive a scholarship while performing rural/underserved rotations and have access to financial counseling and loan forgiveness education to ensure they are maximizing funds available for service.

 RHI financially supports travel expenses and provides housing for primary care rotations within West Virginia during an RHI student’s fourth year of medical school.